buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.12.0 =
+* Bug: Activity - Fixed issue where activity filters still applied a removed topic filter instead of working independently
+* Bug: Activity - Fixed issue where activity topic settings remained visible when the main topic setting was disabled
+* Bug: Activity - Removed incorrect tooltip "Please select a Topic" from the Post button when no group topics exist
+* Bug: Fixed an issue where network search displayed private forum replies to non-group members
+* Bug: Forums - Fixed an issue where code snippets in forum discussions and replies broke when added from the backend editor
+* Bug: Groups - Fixed an issue where subscribers were able to upload media in groups despite restrictions set in group settings
+* Bug: Moderation - Added search functionality to moderation admin pages
+* Bug: ReadyLaunch - Fixed UI issues with pre and code blocks in forum content when ReadyLaunch is enabled
+* Bug: WooCommerce - Fixed WooCommerce order confirmation page UI conflict between ReadyLaunch and Theme

 = 2.11.0 =
 * Enhancement: Activity - Added a new “Unanswered” option to the Activity Feed filter, allowing users to view posts without comments or replies
 * Bug: ReadyLaunch - Fixed an issue in ReadyLaunch where editing a discussion did not correctly remove previously uploaded media, causing old and new files to display together